RandstormBTC/randstorm/README.md

 It then compares the P2P address in a set of addressess looking for a match.
 If there is a match it prints to file.

+## Key Generating and Searching Speed

+The program uses multiprocessing to utilize all avaiable cores.

+The P2P address generation function has been optomized to use the coincurve library.

+With 6 cores you can generate 66,000 Keys/Second and search 23,090,465 Addresses.

+This is 5.729 billion keys / day.

 ## Download & Installing :

 ```bash